nsmryan/RustRoguelike/README.md

 ## Architecture
 The overall architecture of the game is something like this: inputs are received from the system using SDL2, and translated into an internal InputEvent structure (keypresses, mouse movement, etc).

 This input event is translated into an action (InputAction) that describes what the input does in the game's current state (without changing its state).
+This translation is internal to the game, and uses the game's state.

 This input action is provided to the step\_game function of the cleverly named Game structure.
-When the game is stepped it can signal a turn by the GameResult structure it returns.

 The step\_game function dispatches through the game's current state- playing, in a menu, etc. This can change the state of the game, and any settings